 Rest home caregiver Kristine Bartlett is a reluctant hero.
 She doesn’t like being the centre of attention, but found herself thrust into the limelight when her landmark court battle won pay rises for about 55,000 of the health sector’s lowest-paid workers.
-Kristine is now a finalist for Kiwibank New Zealander of the Year.
+Kristine was awarded the 2018 Kiwibank New Zealander of the Year on the 22nd February 2018.

 Caregiver Kristine Bartlett knew exactly how to respond when the E tū union asked her to front an Equal Pay Act case against the Lower Hutt rest home she worked for.